 When a huge crowd followed Jesus to a hillside and grew hungry, a boy offered his small lunch of five loaves and two fish.
 Jesus took the little that was offered, gave thanks, and fed thousands of people.

-Retold by Hannah Whitford · New Testament Story · Updated May 2026
+Retold by Hannah Whitford · John 6 · Updated July 2026

 Dear God, thank You that You can use the small things we have.
 Help us be willing to offer what we have to You, trusting that You can do more than we expect.
 Amen.

 The main lesson is that God can take small, ordinary gifts and do something extraordinary with them.
-A child's small lunch was enough for Jesus to feed thousands — and nothing we offer to God is ever too small.
+A child's small lunch was enough for Jesus to feed thousands.
+Nothing we offer to God is ever too small.

 The boy gave his whole lunch even though it wasn't much.
 Would you have given yours?